Why Machine Footprint Matters When Moving Mulch or Soil

 That is the difference.

-Machine footprint is the amount of space a machine takes up while operating.
+Machine footprint is the amount of space and operating room a machine needs while working.

 Machine footprint can include: